moellernicolai/blog/docs/cloud/writing-configuration/config-oriented-code.md

 In the long-term, there are two reasons why you might revisit the code you wrote in the initial phase; to understand what's happening, or to modify what's happening.
 Writing code for the long term means that we strive to make things *easy* to understand, and *easy* to modify; simply writing code that works is not sufficient.

-# Configuration oriented principles
+## Configuration oriented principles
 One of the central ideas behind what I refer to as being configuration oriented, is to minimize the number of files developers are likely to interact with in the long-term.
 Ideally, configuration oriented code should have one configuration file per environment (eg. `prod.yaml`, `dev.yaml`, etc.).
 These files should be structured in a way that maximises how informative they are from the perspective of a developer who has no idea what the code actually does.
 The way we accomplish this in the Cloud team at Bulder Bank, is to write our configuration as YAML files, and prioritize readability.
 We can choose any structure we want, the price we pay is that the configuration must be imparatively parsed (or translated if you will) into the input formats expected by whatever tool we are working with.
 Long story short, being configuration oriented means that we allow extra complexity into our code for the sake of an eye-friendly configuration file.
-Writing code during the initial phase becomes more difficult, while managing that code in the long term management becomes a whole lot easier.
+Writing code during the initial phase becomes more difficult, while managing that code in the long term becomes a whole lot easier.

-# Plan for the future, anticipate change
+### Plan for the future, anticipate change
 During the initial phase, the developer must continually question what modifications people are likely to need in the future.
 For example, if we're dealing with a Terraform repository for assigning IAM roles to users, people will likely want to add new IAM rules over time.
 In that case, the Terraform code should be structured in a way where this can be accomplished by simply updating the configuration; it should not be necessary to modify the underlying Terraform code (the `for_each` loop is your friend).